Karen Reyes (footballer)

-Karen Jissel Reyes Hernández (born 12 February 1998) is an American-born Salvadoran footballer who plays as a forward for Club Necaxa Femenil [Liga MX Femenil] and the El Salvador women's national team.
+Karen Jissel Reyes Hernández (born 12 February 1998) is a footballer who plays as a forward for Greek club Volos F.C..
+Born in the United States, she caps for the El Salvador women's national team.

 Early life

 Reyes was born and raised in Reston, Virginia to Salvadoran parents, Fausto Reyes and Norma Hernández, both from Anamorós.

 High school and college career

 Reyes has attended the South Lakes High School in her hometown and the Marymount University in Arlington County, Virginia.

 Club career

 Reyes has played for Åland United in Finland.

 International career

 Reyes made her senior debut for El Salvador on 19 November 2021.